adilsheeth/hfb/README.md

 Appropriate algorithm design was employed to handle key functionalities such as product availability checking, booking management, and payment processing.
 The algorithms were designed to be efficient and scalable, ensuring that the PWA can handle a growing number of users and bookings without performance degradation.

 Version control was managed using Git, with regular commits to the repository to track changes and ensure a clear history of development.
 The project was deployed using Firebase Hosting, which provides a fast and reliable platform for serving the PWA.
+Github also hosts the project's process diary through commits, and logs of changes that have occurred.

 ### Testing and Evaluating
 The project underwent extensive testing to ensure functionality, performance, and usability.
 The following testing methods were employed: